-In this tutorial, we are going to discuss python functions.
-We will learn how to write a function and how to use it?
+In this tutorial, we will discuss what python functions are, how to write a function and how to use it?
+So let’s discuss Python Function.

 What are the functions in python?

-A function is defined as a collection of code which is used to perform a specific task.
+With the help of function, the reusability of code become popular.
+A function is defined as a collection of code used to perform a specific task.
 Functions are used as re-using of one code again and again.
 Functions are also known as modules.
-With the help of function, the reusability of code become popular.

 Every programming language has the concept of function and function works on a principle DRY (Don’t repeat yourself).